vkocubinsky/SublimeTableEditor/README.rst

 Testing
 -------

-I tested **SublimeTextEditor** package under windows and quckly tested under linux.
+I tested **SublimeTextEditor** package under Windows and quickly tested under Linux.
 It should work under Mac, but I did not test, because I do not have a mac.

 ----
 Film